Call Us Today

 A tragic ammonia plant accident has claimed the life of a 36-year-old worker, raising serious concerns about the safety of industrial work environments.
 Ammonia plants, which play a crucial role in producing fertilizers and other essential chemicals, are also high-risk workplaces due to the hazardous nature of the materials involved and the complex machinery used in the production process.
 Unfortunately, accidents like this one highlight the dangers workers face daily, including exposure to toxic chemicals, equipment malfunctions, and falls from heights.

 When accidents result in fatalities, families are left grieving and searching for answers.
 Understanding the legal options available after a fatal workplace accident is essential for seeking justice and financial support.
-In the article below, the workplace accident attorneys at Kherkher Garcia explore the recent ammonia plant accident, the common hazards workers face in such environments, and the legal steps families can take to hold responsible parties accountable.
+In the article below, the Houston work accident attorneys at Kherkher Garcia explore the recent ammonia plant accident, the common hazards workers face in such environments, and the legal steps families can take to hold responsible parties accountable.

 A worker at a clean ammonia plant under construction in Jefferson County died Thursday morning after a fall.
 Cameron Powell, 36, was working inside a tank at the site on Twin City Highway when the accident occurred around 8:30 a.m., according to a statement from Jefferson County Sheriff’s Capt.
 Crystal Holmes.
 Powell, a Vidor resident, was taken to a nearby hospital, where he was pronounced dead.
 An autopsy has been ordered by Judge Justin Chesson.